benmarley/portfolio/README.md

 ### [Ben Marley](https://benmarleydesign.ca) .ca

-Ben Marley achieves his designs through an alaytical and unique perspective of the world.
+Ben Marley achieves his designs through an analytical and unique perspective of the world.
 Through illustration and other design skills, he translates ideas into images and design.

 ![ben work graphic](images/ben-work-graphic.png)